 Prorated tuition is a University policy.
 Visit the University Registrar's website for the conditions that must be met in order for undergraduate students to be considered for prorated tuition.

 All applicants for prorated tuition should be aware of the possible impact that this enrollment status may have on financial aid, student loans, scholarships, on-campus employment, health insurance, or other considerations.
 It is the responsibility of the student to resolve these situations prior to submitting the application.
-To determine if you are eligible to apply for prorated tuition, please schedule a meeting with the College Registrar.
+Please schedule a meeting with the College Registrar to determine if you are eligible to apply for prorated tuition.

 Students wishing to pursue research opportunities may enroll in courses such as research or independent study.
 Some students enroll in research-focused courses for more than one semester.
 While the course number may be the same, these courses represent a progression of research and scholarship and are not a repetition of the same material.
 Students are expected to demonstrate positive forward development in their knowledge and scholarship.